rayokota/kgiraffe/README.md

 ### Schema Management

-Stage a schema.
+Validate and stage a schema.
 Staged schemas will have negative ids.

 ```graphql
 mutation {